Industrial Noise & Vibration Centre

 This reduced “squeal” tone by 32 dB and the overall noise level by 16 dB(A) at source, improved the quality of cut and reduced the machining cycle time to improve productivity.

-The 96 dB(A)Leq recorded from a 250 ton Rhodes billet hydraulic guillotine was cut by 17dB(A) – without using an acoustic enclosure and hence without the associated access, maintenance and temperature issues.
-The noise was dominated by high levels of transmitted vibration from the motor-pump unit to the machine frame (and through rigid pipework to the remainder of the machine) and the transmission of impacts from the valve-bank.
+The 96 dB(A)Leq recorded from a 250 ton Rhodes billet hydraulic guillotine was cut by 17dB(A) – without using an acoustic enclosure.
+This was not only very low cost, but it also avoided the associated access, maintenance, and temperature issues.

 burner combustion head noise control